-DRAFT 20 - Blueprint and Specifications Reading (3 Units) CSU
+DRAFT 20-Blueprint and Specifications Reading (3 units)

-A beginning blueprint reading class for the student in the metal and mechanics trade.
+Beginning blueprint reading class for the student in the metal and mechanics trade.
 Basic visualization and drawing concepts including orthographic projection, detailing, sketching and communication skills that are needed for employment are developed in the class.
 Basic pipefitting design will be explored.
-(M)

-DRAFT 30-Technical Drawing with AutoCAD (3 units) CSU
+DRAFT 30-Technical Drawing with AutoCAD (3 units)